ChiragJindal21/Blockchain-based-E-Voting/README.md

 Deploy
 ======

-Every smart contract in NEAR has its [own associated account][NEAR accounts].
+Every smart contract in NEAR has its own associated account NEAR accounts.
 Run `yarn dev` deploy your smart contract to the live NEAR TestNet.